worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 We can use the [`go`](https://kaboomjs.com/#go) function to switch between scenes when we need.

-Lets add the `start` scene, and make the game go to that scene by default:
+Let's add the `start` scene, and make the game go to that scene by default:

 ```js
 scene("start", () => {